Stakeholder Engagement

 Workplace Environment

-The Group publishes a monthly in-house newsletter for all Group members in order to communicate management policies and other messages from top management, as well as to cultivate a shared corporate culture and spirit of unity.
-Beginning in fiscal 2022, we shifted to an online version to facilitate rapid communication.
+The Group publishes a weekly in-house newsletter available online for all Group members.
+The newsletter is published in multiple languages and aims to communicate management policies and other messages from top management, as well as to cultivate a shared corporate culture and spirit of unity.